infoatgodreams/GoDreams-Repository/Volume 1/Program Design/CAP Design Framework.md

 **Goal** -To put together information in core areas of program development and draw insights that will allow us to :

-1. Ask the right questions during primary research with stakeholders
+1. Identify questions for primary research : What don't we know about how CCIs in India operate?

-2. Avoid reinventing the wheel during program design
+2. Avoid reinventing the wheel during program design : What have others done already?

-3. Identify key levers and critical factors that influence the care quality at CCIs  based on existing studies/practices in the sector under the following categories:
+1. Identify key levers and critical factors that influence the care quality at CCIs  based on existing studies/practices in the sector under the following categories:
-			1. Gold Standards for childcare under all domains
+			1. Gold Standards for childcare under all domains :
+						1. Best Practices
+						2. Intervention Areas
+						3. Outcome Measurements
 			2. Baseline/Current Reality for childcare under all domains
+						1. Gaps observed specifically in institutional care
+						2.
 			3. Successful and unsuccessful interventions in institutional childcare under all domains

 **Links**